Covering Your Cave

 IRWIN KRAMER: Buying car insurance may be easy if you are a cave man, but if you have real assets to protect you are going to pay more for it.

-DAVID PISANIC: They could give you more coverage for less money.
-They only think they can give you is less coverage for less money.
+DAVID PISANIC: They can't give you more coverage for less money.
+The only think they can give you is less coverage for less money.
 We should not be fooled about that.

 JOHN DOETZER: Take the time to read the insurance contract.